core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 According to this specification, KUDOS is transferred in POST requests to the Uri-Path: "/.well-known/kudos" (see {{well-known-kudos}}), and 2.04 (Changed) responses.
 An application may define its own path that can be discovered, e.g., using a resource directory {{RFC9176}}.
 Client applications can use the resource type "core.kudos" to discover a server's KUDOS resource, i.e., where to send KUDOS requests, see {{rt-kudos}}.

+If a client wishes to execute the KUDOS procedure as initiator, without actually triggering any application processing on the server, the first KUDOS message must target the resource located at "/.well-known/kudos" or an analogous resource using resource type "core.kudos".

 ### Rekeying when Using SCHC with OSCORE

 In the interest of rekeying, the following points must be taken into account when using the Static Context Header Compression and fragmentation (SCHC) framework {{RFC8724}} for compressing CoAP messages protected with OSCORE, as defined in {{RFC8824}}.